-Serik Jalani—S.J. for short—is my mentor and protector.
-He’s a Nephilim; half human, half fallen angel.
-Which is a friendlier sounding word for demon.
+Serik Jalani—SJ for short—was my mentor and protector.
+He’s a nephilim.
+Half human, half fallen angel.
+Which was a friendlier sounding word for demon.

 “I can’t believe he’s married.”
 Rose, sitting on the porch steps next to me, gave my shoulder a sisterly pat.

 “How much for the dog?”
 Swathed in double knit polyester, a woman considered the white fluff ball at my feet.